mrismanaziz/Reforestation/README.md

-## What did celery say when he broke up with his girlfriend?
-She wasn't right for me, so I really don't carrot all.
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.